NxPKG/khulnasoft-docs/content/load-balancing/reference/dns-records.md

 ## SSL/TLS coverage

-Due to internal limitations, Cloudflare [Universal SSL certificates](/ssl/edge-certificates/universal-ssl/) do not cover load balancing hostnames by default.
+Due to internal limitations, Khulnasoft [Universal SSL certificates](/ssl/edge-certificates/universal-ssl/) do not cover load balancing hostnames by default.
 This behavior will be corrected in the future.

 As a current workaround for a domain or first-level subdomain (`lb.example.com`), create a [proxied `CNAME`/`A`/`AAAA` record](/dns/manage-dns-records/how-to/create-dns-records/) for that hostname.